jhodapp/edge-rs/README.md

-# A Rust-based implementation of Edge-rs for the Raspberry Pi Pico.
+# A Rust-based implementation of Edge-rs for the Raspberry Pi Pico

 ## Getting started